4LuminOS/luminos-website/README.md

 This repository contains the source code for the official **LuminOS** landing page.

+This is just a preview: the host, domain, and website will slightly change within the following weeks.

 ## 🚀 Live Site

 Visit the website here: **https://4luminos.github.io/luminos-website**